jpplayer/amstore-view/README.md

 Ambari Store View
 ============

-The *Ambari Store View* provides access to a collection of Views and Services.
+The *Ambari Store View* provides access to a collection of Views and Services for Apache Ambari.

 ## Pre-built Installer